nnworkspace/policy-to-production/00-project-governance/README.md

 - **`logical-system-and-visibility.md`**
   Explains how a single logical system is maintained despite physical distribution of artefacts due to visibility or contractual constraints.

+- **`branching-strategy.md`**
+  Defines the Git branching model (Feature Branch Workflow) used to maintain stability and agility in the central repository.

 - **`communication-and-project-management.md`**
   Defines how collaboration, coordination, and decision-making are conducted using the shared Git-based workbench.